arshnoork-101/Delivery-Optimization-App/README.md

 # **Delivery Optimization Application**

 ## **Project Description**
-The Delivery Optimization Application is designed to streamline the logistics and delivery process for a transportation company.
-It efficiently assigns shipments to trucks based on capacity, proximity, and delivery routes, ensuring optimal resource utilization and faster delivery times.
+The Delivery Optimization Application improves logistics by efficiently assigning shipments to trucks based on capacity, proximity, and routes.

 ---

 ## **Features**